getify/asynquence/README.md

 });
 ```

-See the `/contrib/*` plugins for more complex examples of how to extend the *asynquence* API.
+The `/contrib/` directory includes a variety of [optional contrib plugins](https://github.com/getify/asynquence/blob/master/contrib/README.md) as helpers for async flow-controls.
+See these plugins for more complex examples of how to extend the *asynquence* API.

-The `/contrib/*` plugins provide a variety of [optional contrib plugins](https://github.com/getify/asynquence/blob/master/contrib/README.md) as helpers for async flow-controls.

 For browser usage, simply include the `asq.js` library file and then the `contrib.js` file.
-For node.js, these contrib plugins are available as a separate npm module `asynquence-contrib`.
+For node.js, these contrib plugins are available as a separate npm package: `asynquence-contrib`.

 #### Iterable Sequences